Innovate faster and cut risk with PHP experts from Zend Services.

 Submit support requests and browse self-service resources.

-PHP 7.4 end of life (EOL) is nearly here.
-And, with a reported 65% of PHP applications using PHP 7.4, migrating to a supported PHP version and / or finding third party long-term support will be a widespread challenge.
+PHP 7.4 end of life (EOL) is here.
+And, with our 2023 PHP Landscape Report showing over 54% of teams still using PHP 7.4, migrating to a supported PHP version and / or finding third party long-term support will be critical for teams who want to maintain the security of their applications.

-In this blog, we walk through some of the basic considerations teams need to make while planning for PHP 7.4 EOL, including how to find the right migration path, the risks of unsupported EOL PHP, and long-term support options for teams that need more time planning their path forward.
+In this blog we talk through the reality of PHP 7.4 EOL, including how to find the right migration path, the risks of unsupported EOL PHP, and long-term support options for teams that need more time planning their path forward.

 PHP, like many other development languages, has a defined community support lifecycle.
 Each minor release has a community support lifecycle of three years, with major versions being released anywhere from a year apart to over five years apart.
 The number of minor releases per major release varies by major release (e.g. PHP 5 had 7 minor versions, PHP 7 had 5 minor versions).
 The community support lifecycle for PHP is broken down into two support phases: Active Support and Security Support.